diogo-webber/vox-launcher/README.md

 - **How can I change something about the world?
 Like the server name or the enabled mods?**

 <dl><dd><dl><dd><dl>

-> Just edit these in the in-game menu and launch the world via the in-game menu once.<br>
+> Edit these via the in-game menu, then launch the world once from within the game to apply the changes.
 > Launching it through the game is essential for saving the changes!

 </dl></dd></dl></dd></dl>